quicwg/base-drafts/draft-ietf-quic-transport.md

 All data sent in STREAM frames counts toward this limit, with the exception of data on stream 0.
-The sum of the largest received offsets on all streams - including closed streams, but excluding stream 0 - MUST NOT exceed the value advertised by a receiver.
+The sum of the largest received offsets on all streams - including streams in terminal states, but excluding stream 0 - MUST NOT exceed the value advertised by a receiver.
 An endpoint MUST terminate a connection with a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA error if it receives more data than the maximum data value that it has sent, unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).

 ## MAX_STREAM_DATA Frame {#frame-max-stream-data}